SonarQube-Quality-check/sonarqube/README.md

 # sonarqube
-This is repo is to test using SonarQube
+This repo is to test using SonarQube cloud